Welcome to the Limitless List

 - Appear in a blockbuster comedy movie

-- Write a screenplay or novel that becomes a movie
+- Write a screenplay or novel

-- Write a NY Times Bestseller
+- Write a NY-Times Bestseller

-- Write a bestselling children’s book
+- Write a children’s book

-- Act in a comedy sketch that hits 1 million views
+- Act in an online comedy sketch

 - Pull a prank with Jonah Hill